-Jay's practice involves the representation of clients in a wide range of complex transactions across the energy industry, including project development, upstream acquisitions and divestitures, joint ventures, M&A and energy transition matters.
-He has extensive experience in the upstream, petrochemicals and LNG sectors in particular.
+Jay currently serves as Co-Head of the Firm's Global Energy Practice and as the Executive Partner of the Houston office.
+Jay's practice involves the representation of clients in a wide range of complex transactions across the energy and energy transition industries, including project development, acquisitions and divestitures, joint ventures, and related transactional matters.
+He has extensive experience in the upstream, CCUS, petrochemicals and LNG sectors in particular.

 Representation of Occidental Petroleum Corp. on its US$825 million sale of onshore oil and gas assets in Colombia to The Carlyle Group, a private equity management firm.

-Representation of Noble Energy in a major gas monetization project in Equatorial Guinea involving the negotiation of Gas Processing and LNG Tolling Agreements, LNG marketing arrangements, agreements with the Government of Equatorial Guinea, and upstream agreements covering the development and transportation of gas to the Gas Processing and LNG Plants.
+Representation of Noble Energy/Chevron in a major gas monetization project in Equatorial Guinea involving the negotiation of Gas Processing and LNG Tolling Agreements, LNG marketing arrangements, agreements with the Government of Equatorial Guinea, and upstream agreements covering the development and transportation of gas to gas processing and LNG plants.

 Representation of one of the world's largest petrochemicals company in the proposed greenfield development of a $2.2 billion methanol plant located on the Gulf Coast, including negotiation of joint venture arrangements, methanol offtake agreements, and related project contracts.